1dco/dotfiles/Readme.md

 Standard Shortcut

+- Ctrl+^ or Ctrl+6 is to cycle between files for :bnext :bprev
 - Ctrl-w h — Move to the pane on the left (often Neo-tree)
 - Ctrl-w l — Move to the pane on the right
 - Ctrl-w j — Move down